Outbox allows endpoints to run with similar reliability to DTC while not actually using DTC.

 If the message is found in the Outbox storage, then it is treated as a duplicate and not processed again.
-However, even though the message has been processed and business data has been saved, it might happen that the framework failed to send downstream messages.
-In case the downstream messages are not marked as dispatched, they will be dispatched again.
+However, even though the message has been processed and business data has been saved, framework might fail to send downstream messages.
+If the downstream messages are not marked as dispatched, they will be dispatched again.

 at-least-oncemessage delivery, meaning that the downstream messages can be sent and processed multiple times.
-On the handler level, however, the Outbox guarantees
+At the handler level, however, the Outbox guarantees

-exactly-oncemessage processing, same as working with distributed transactions.
+exactly-oncemessage processing, similar to distributed transactions.
 This higher guarantee level is due to the deduplication that happens on the receiving side.

 - The business data and deduplication data need to be stored in the same database.